LAKELAND CAR ACCIDENT ATTORNEY

 You may be responsible for paying for your damages if you do not have insurance.

 How Long Does It Take To File A Lakeland Car Accident Claim?

 It typically takes several months to file a car accident claim.
 The insurer needs time to investigate the accident and determine who was at fault.

 How Much Time Do I Have To File A Claim?

-In Florida, you have four years from the date of the accident to file a car accident claim.
-However, it is important to contact an attorney as soon as possible so they can begin investigating your case.
+In Florida, you have four years from the accident date to file a car accident claim.
+However, it is crucial to contact an attorney as soon as possible so they can begin investigating your case.